MAKENTNU/RFID-scanner/README.md

 The full url to send requests to.
 Must start with "https://" and have a trailing slash.
 #### Secret
 The key used for authentication with the server.
 Must be url-encoded.
+#### Scanner ID
+A unique id that may be used by the server for arbitration between scanners.